bpesquet/artificial_metacognition/notes/confidence/README.md

 ![Example of ROC curve for confidence](images/auroc2.png)

-{cite}`flemingHowMeasureMetacognition2014`
+[[Fleming and Lau, 2014]](../../references/confidence/Fleming2014.md)

 #### Meta-d'

 This measure exploits the fact that given Gaussian variance assumptions at the type 1 level, the shapes of the type 2 distributions are known even if they are not themselves Gaussian.
 More precisely, the type 2 ROC curve is entirely determined by type 1 sensitivity if the subject is metacognitively ideal (perfect in placing their confidence ratings).

 Using this assumption and given the subject’s type 2 performance data, we can thus obtain the underlying type 1 sensitivity.
 This measure is called meta-$d'$.
-It estimates the level of type 1 performance ($d′_1$) that would have given rise to the observed type 2 data {cite}`flemingHowMeasureMetacognition2014` ([more details](https://www.columbia.edu/~bsm2105/type2sdt/)).
+It estimates the level of type 1 performance ($d′_1$) that would have given rise to the observed type 2 data [[Fleming and Lau, 2014]](../../references/confidence/Fleming2014.md) ([more details](https://www.columbia.edu/~bsm2105/type2sdt/)).

 #### M-ratio